panikhil/datasciencecoursera/HelloWorld.md

 ---
-title: "Untitled"
-author: "Nikhl"
-date: "09/06/2020"
-output: pdf_document
+output:
+  pdf_document: default
+  html_document: default
 ---

-## R Markdown
 ## This is a markdown file